HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 You can easily create custom site inspection checklists in Jobber to keep a digital, shareable record of the tasks you or your technicians have completed.

-Just add your checklist items to a new job form.
-Once you attach that job form to a scheduled visit in Jobber, your techs can access it and check off items as they go.
+Just add your HVAC inspection checklist items to a new job form.
+Once you attach that job form to a scheduled visit in Jobber, your techs can access it in your HVAC CRM and check off items as they go.

-Pro Tip: If you’re not ready to dive into digital checklists, download our inspection PDF and customize it to fit your customers’ system and their manufacturers’ recommendations.
+Pro Tip: Not ready to create your own digital checklists?
+Download our inspection PDF and customize it to fit your customers’ systems and their manufacturers’ recommendations.

 What to include in an HVAC inspection checklist

-- Air filters.
-Check the air filters on every unit for excessive dust, dirt, ice buildup, or other obstructions that prevent proper airflow.
-Many customers neglect to clean their air filters, a regular maintenance task that’s important for air quality.
+- Air filters: Check the air filters on every unit for excessive dust, dirt, ice buildup, or other obstructions that prevent proper airflow.
+Many customers neglect to clean their air filters—a regular inspection and maintenance task that’s important for indoor air quality.

-- Ductwork.
-Check upper and lower ducts—and the insulation surrounding those ducts—for any damage like damp spots or mold.
+- Ductwork: Check the upper and lower ducts and the insulation surrounding them for damage, such as damp spots or mold.

 Once you’ve added the checklist items from this article to your own checklist, consult your most experienced technicians on what other tasks to include.